INN271 Sustainable Entrepreneurship

 The course is recommended for students in their 3rd year bachelor or master students.

-Mandatory to be in class first lecture.
+Mandatory to be in class from the first lecture and throughout the course.
 The students will work in groups from the beginning of the course.
-If you do not attend in class you registration for the course will be withdrawn and you access to canvas will be removed.
 Exercises and two written assignments in team.
 Compulsory activities are valid until the next time the course is offered.

-The course is concluded with 100% evaluation of an oral team-based examination based on the work the students have done and what they learned during the course (Lesson learned and a two minutes video).
+The course is concluded with 100% evaluation of an oral team-based examination based on the work the students have done and what they learned during the course (Lesson learned and a two minutes video about the team).
 A retake exam is not organized in this course.
 Final assessment is based upon an evaluation of the presentation and a discussion with examinators.